blinkinput/blinkinput-android/templatingAPI/templatingAPI.md

 mDetectorRecognizer = new DetectorRecognizer(mDocumentDetector);
 ```

-Since there are two versions of ID cards, we will need to set two templating classes - one for old ID card and one for new one:
+Since there are two versions of ID cards, we will need to set two templating classes - one for the old ID card and one for the new one:

 ```java
 // here we set previously configured templating classes mDetectorRecognizer.setTemplatingClasses(mOldID, mNewID);
 ```

-We need to add support for correct recognition when document is held upside down.
+We need to add support for correct recognition when the document is held upside down.
 Since card-like documents are symmetric, simple detection of quadrilateral representing the document will not tell us the orientation of the document.
 For that matter, we need to enable detection of upside down document:

 ```java
 mDetectorRecognizer.setAllowFlippedRecognition(true);